 The secret to a good ripper is – of course – ripping-hot oil to deep-fry the dogs so the skin ‘rips’ and they become crunchy and delicious.
 I prefer mine ‘In-and-out’ style, personally.
 The real secret is that delicious mustard slaw that evolves a Rutt’s Hut ripper into its ultimate form.

-…and I have the secret recipe, my Citizens!
+…and I have the secret recipe, !

 I literally stumbled across it while researching this recipe – as noted in a post on flickr by kwalker138:

 This recipe was given to me by a friend of mine who got a box of old recipes at a garage sale last summer.
 The dates of these recipes are from the 1920’s to the 1950’s.
 What makes this clipping interesting is the name on the recipe and the Clifton address.

 Clifton is the home of the Rutt’s Hut Ripper, with its ‘Secret’ relish.
 Ann Rutt was in fact one of the founders of Rutt’s Hut!

 ‘Fine chopped’ is so dependent on your perception.
 Back in the days when this recipe was published, people medium/course ground vegetables for relish not chopped.
 I plan on making again employing my meat grinder attachment on my mix master.

 Citizens, please enjoy your celebration of Hanukkah with this unique take on a fried meal item – and please, when you light the first candle, remember the innocent people who died not a week ago as I write this due to the insanity of antisemitism…